FPHL Expands to Mentor, OH

-The Ice Breakers join Elmira, New York (team name to be announced at press conference next week) as the league’s two expansion franchises, bringing the FHL’s member count to six.
+The Ice Breakers join Elmira, New York (team name to be announced at press conference next week) as the league’s two expansion franchises, bringing the FPHL’s member count to six.

 The Ice Breakers will be run by a local majority ownership group comprised of Dan Moon and Chris Bryniarski.